Projective systems and bounds on the length of codes of non-zero defect: Abstract

 \section{Abstract}

-In their 2007 book, Tsfasman and Vl\v{a}du\c{t} invite the reader to reinterpret existing coding theory results through the lens of projective systems.
-Redefining linear codes as projective systems provides a geometric vantage point.
-In this paper, we embrace this perspective, deriving bounds on the lengths of A$^s$MDS codes (codes with Singleton defect $s$).
-To help frame our discussions, we introduce the parameters $m^{s}(k,q)$, denoting the maximum length of an (non-degenerate) $[n,k,d]_q$ A$^s$MDS code, $m^{s}_t(k,q)$ denoting the maximum length of an (non-degenerate) $[n,k,d]_q$ A$^s$MDS code such that the dual code is an A$^t$MDS code, and $\kappa(s,q)$, representing the maximum dimension $k$ for which there exists a linear code of (maximal) length $n=(s+1)(q+1)+k-2$.
-In particular, we address a gap in the literature by providing sufficient conditions on $n$ and $k$ under which the dual of an $[n,k,d]_q$ A$^s$MDS code is also an A$^s$MDS code.
-Our results subsume or improve several results in the literature.
-Some conjectures arise from our findings. \\
+We derive bounds on the lengths of linear codes with fixed Singleton defect $s$, working within the framework of projective systems as advocated by Tsfasman and Vl\v{a}du\c{t}.
+This geometric perspective allows us to unify and extend a range of existing results.
+We introduce the parameter $m^s(k,q)$, denoting the maximum length of a non-degenerate $[n,k,d]_q$ A$^s$MDS code, and more generally $m^s_t(k,q)$, where the dual code is additionally required to be A$^t$MDS.
+We also study $\kappa(s,q)$, the maximum dimension $k$ for which a length-maximal A$^s$MDS code exists.
+Among our main results, we provide sufficient conditions on $n$ and $k$ under which the dual of an A$^s$MDS code is necessarily A$^s$MDS, addressing a gap in the existing literature.
+We show that codes of sufficient length must be projective, meet the Griesmer bound, and be dual to an AMDS code.
+Our bounds subsume or improve several results in the literature.
+Two conjectures on the non-existence of length-maximal codes of dimension $k\ge 5$ are proposed, supported by computational evidence.